programmfabrik/easydb-documentation/en/sysadmin/instances/instances.md

 If you install more than one easydb on one server, the installation and operation commands will change.

-We take an example with two instances:
+We will look at an example with two instances:

 ~~~~
 1st instance: